Prayush77/Prayush77/README.md

 ## 🧠 About Me

 - 🎓 Computer Science Student
-- 🐍 Learning Python for Data Science and Machine Learning
+- 🐍 Learning Machine Learning and Data Science with Python
+- 📱 Built Android projects using Java, Kotlin, and Firebase
 - 📊 Exploring Statistics, EDA, and ML algorithms
 - ⚽ Interested in Football Analytics and Sports Data
-- 📚 Following a structured ML learning path and building projects along the way
-- 🎯 Working towards internships and real-world experience
+- 🎯 Working towards internships and real-world projects

 ---
 ## 🚀 Tech Stack